Ryan-2222/EmotionbasedMusicRecommendationSystem/README.md

 https://ryan-2222-emotionbasedmusicrecommendationsystem-app-t3d1tz.streamlitapp.com/

 Click the start button and wait a while.
-You will see your face inside the box!
+You will see your face inside the box! (not myself)

 ![avatar](images/sample1.png)